iptch/go-techbier-2024/README.md

 ## Playing along

-If you want to go through the TechBier, we recommend starting We prepared some markdown [slides](/slides/theory.md) which we used together with https://github.com/maaslalani/slides.
+If you want to go through the TechBier, we recommend starting at our markdown [slides](/slides/theory.md), which we used together with https://github.com/maaslalani/slides.
 You can either view it as plain markdown or run it with: